alexfotopoulos/react-quizzical/README.md

 ## Live link

-THe deployed demo of React-Quizzical can be found [here](https://foto-quizzical.herokuapp.com").
+The deployed demo of React-Quizzical can be found [here](https://foto-quizzical.herokuapp.com").

 ## Description